 Why Berkeley Payments Chose Oracle

 The payments company evaluated various cloud providers on overall infrastructure, available services, ease of use, and security.
-But Oracle Cloud Infrastructure with OCI Functions won out on competitive pricing and technical support.
+But Oracle Cloud Infrastructure won out on its competitive pricing and technical support.
 Oracle’s support gave Berkeley the confidence that it was working with high-quality teams that cared.

 By migrating to Oracle Cloud Infrastructure, Berkeley saved 30% of its operating costs, including costs associated with software, hardware, licensing, and support.

 Berkeley has been able to meet all of its compliance requirements, thanks to Oracle Cloud Infrastructure.
 Plus, Oracle Cloud helped Berkeley provide adequate bandwidth and increased security to staffers who are working remotely during the pandemic.
 As a result, Berkeley didn’t have to purchase higher-tier network gear, like many other companies have had to do during the pandemic.